yzhphy/NeatIBP/README.md

 ```
 git clone https://github.com/yzhphy/NeatIBP.git
 ```
-Be advised, NeatIBP currently support only Mathematica 12.0 and up.
+Be advised, NeatIBP currently support downward to Mathematica 11.3.
 If you are using some old version of Mathematica, please update to the new version.

 Then, if you do not have **Singular** installed on your computer, please install this dependency from its [home page](https://www.singular.uni-kl.de/).